jaymoh21/jaymoh21/README.md

 👯‍♀️ I’m  collaborate on projects where I can learn, contribute, and build real solutions.

-🤔 problem-solving, and building beginner friendly apps.
+🤔 problem solving, and building beginner friendly apps.

 💬 Python basics, problem solving, and practical projects... learning programming, and applying it in real projects